slobkerCC/Code-Cube-Docs/docs/tag-monitor/error-monitoring-client-side.md

 ## Include metadata 'tag name' to all other tags in the container

-**9. Update meta data in all tags**
+**Update 'tag name' meta data in all tags**

-- For each tag, expand "Advanced Settings" and check the "Include tag name" checkbox under "Additional Tag Metadata".
+For each tag, expand "Advanced Settings" and check the "Include tag name" checkbox under "Additional Tag Metadata".
 Set the key name to "name" as well.

 _documentation to be added on bulk editting of tags_